timotejroiko/discord.js-light/README.md

 ### Messages

 Messages are cached only if the Channel they belong to is cached.
 Message caching can further be controlled via discord.js's `messageCacheMaxSize`, `messageCacheLifetime` and `messageSweepInterval` client options as usual.
-Additionally, the MessageEdits cache only contains the most recent edit and each new edit will replace the last.
+Additionally, the `messageEditHistoryMaxSize` client option is set to `1` by default (instead of infinity).

 ## Events